AlephDStuff/iss-sunrise/README.md

 sudo update-initramfs -u

-Reboot and ready... should be running the new theme.
+Reboot... your system should be running the new theme.

 ## code notes
 ## ==========